-From there, I went on to a couple of summer colleges working in northern Minnesota.
-Part of one summer was at camp duNord on Burntside Lake just outside of Ely, Minnesota.
-Lots of camp stuff, but a fair amount of taking families out for a day of canoeing as well.
+From there, I went on to a couple of summer jobs working in northern Minnesota.
+Part of one summer was at camp duNord on a lake just outside of Ely, Minnesota.
+Lots of camp stuff, but a fair amount of taking families out canoeing as well.
 The next summer was at Camp House.
 I’d be hard pressed to find that again, but all I did there was take groups for week long canoe trips in the Boundary Waters.
 I recall a fair amount of trips starting off through the number lakes at the east end of the Echo Trail, going east out of Ely.
 There was an awesome sandy beach on Lake Alice that I always tried to camp at.

-While work has taken me away from doing water for pay, my own time has kept me close to both water and wood.
+While adult life has taken me away from doing water for pay, my own time has kept me close to both water and wood.
 Paddling and paddle making have been part of the mix for a long time now.

 Paddle powered (and oar-powered) boats have been very good to me.
 Hand tools and woodworking likewise have occupied a fair amount of my time over the years I’ve been on this spinning orb.